LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

     --conf spark.hadoop.fs.s3a.impl="org.apache.hadoop.fs.s3a.S3AFileSystem" \
     --conf spark.hadoop.fs.s3a.secret.key="XXX..." \
     --conf spark.hadoop.fs.s3a.access.key="YYY..." \
-    --packages org.apache.hadoop:hadoop-aws:2.7.7 # edit hadoop-aws version to match Spark's Hadoop
+    --packages org.apache.hadoop:hadoop-aws:3.2.0 # edit hadoop-aws version to match Spark's Hadoop

   # example of how to use
   val df=spark.read.parquet("s3a://datasets/tpcds-1g/web_sales")
   df.count
   ```
-  - Note, I have tested this on Spark compiled for Hadoop 3.2 and with Hadoop 2.7.
-  I have noticed that Hadoop 3.2/hadoop-aws 3.2 reading from s3.cern.ch gets stuck when listing
+  - Note, I have noticed that Hadoop 3.2/hadoop-aws 3.2 reading from s3.cern.ch gets stuck when listing
   directories with a large number of files (as in the TPCDS benchmark).
-The workaround is:
+The workaround is to add:
   ```
-  --packages org.apache.hadoop:hadoop-aws:3.2.0
   --conf spark.hadoop.fs.s3a.list.version=1
   ```
   - hadoop-aws package will also cause the pull of dependencies from com.amazonaws:aws-java-sdk:version